Noodle-Dev/Java_HandLight_Control/README.md

    - Add the jSerialComm library to your classpath

 3. Modify configuration:
-   - Edit the COM port in `Main.java` according to your setup
+   - Edit the COM port in `Main.java` according to your setup:
    ```java
    ArduinoController arduinoController = new ArduinoController("COM3");
    ```